-The Bible teaches that women should dress modestly and in moderation.
+The Bible teaches that people should dress modestly and in moderation.
 When in comes to women, scripture states:

 In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array (1 Timothy 2:9).